 Specification Scopes

-This Product Specification describeds one data product and therefore requireds only one scope which is described below:
+This Product Specification describes one data product and therefore requires only one scope which is described below:

 Scope ID: Catalogue of Nautical Products

 Level: 005-dataset

 Level name: CNP Dataset

 Dataset Identification

 This section describes how to identify data sets that conform to the Specification.
-A dataset that conforms to this Product Specification may be identified by its discovery metadata as defined in clause 14 of this Specification.
-The information identifying the data product may include the following items from S-100 Edition 5.0.0, clause 11-6 (adapted from ISO 19115).
+A dataset that conforms to this Product Specification may be identified by its discovery metadata as defined in clause 12 of this Specification.
+The information identifying the data product may include the following items from S-100 Edition 5.2.0, clause 11-6 (adapted from ISO 19131).